aureus123/catalogs/README.md

 ### Wishlist

-- Perform comparisons between the greedy and the likelihood approach.
-Which one is better for cross-identifications?
+- Use the likelihood approach instead of the greedy for all cross-identifications.
 - Correct typo errors in all CD catalogs.
 - Usually, the supplementary letter of BD/SD/CD designations is ignored.
 Revise it.